Techtonica/curriculum/_projects/recipe-page/phase-2-css-prompt.md

 3. Link to your CSS file from within your HTML `<head>` tags
 4. Change the background color of your webpage
 5. Change the font and font color of your headings and paragraphs
+6. Constrain the description to the width of the image
-6. Make the title, blurb, image and ingredients appear on the left, and the instructions appear on the right
+7. Make the image and ingredients appear on the left
+8. Make the instructions appear on the right
-7. Obtain a code review from Techtonica staff once you've fulfilled these requirements
+9. Obtain a code review from Techtonica staff once you've fulfilled these requirements

 ## Setup Instructions
 Use the Terminal for navigating around the file system and creating new folders and files.
 Refer to the lesson on [The Command Line Interface](https://github.com/Techtonica/curriculum/blob/master/command-line/command-line-interface.md) if you need guidance on using the Terminal.